micposso/virtual-class-code-of-conduct/README.md

-# Virtual Class Code of Conduct
+# Virtual Class Code of Conduct Template
 ---
 This code of conduct is a collaborative document intended to be used by educators and organizations that are conducting online learnig classes using live communication tools, such Zoom, Google Hangouts, UberConference, Microsoft Teams, Slack etc.